je9000/shades/README.md

 readable (and verbose) format than tcpdump.
 It's not (yet?) a replacement for tcpdump.

+## sweep

+sweep is a simple tool for pinging a bunch of IPs.
+It's not fast because of the synchronous nature of shades, but it works and is a good example.

 ## other

 shades/main.cpp has some examples of using shades, but is more for debugging